butterygg/lp_analysis/lp report.md

 - Important: Take note of the mean and median total returns in the below reports

 ### Aggregated Portfolio Performance
-(corresponds to making an initial equal allocation to each pool)
+(corresponds to making an initial equal deposit into each pool)
 ![Portfolio Return Distributions](lp_returns/return_distributions.png)

 ### Individual Chain Performance